ehsan11100/AdGuard/Configuration.md

     - `upstream_timeout` (**since v0.107.0**) — The timeout for querying
       upstream servers.
 Zero value will be rewritten with default one which is 10s.
-    - `local_domain_name` (**since v0.106.0**) — The domain name that AdGuard
+    - `local_domain_name` (**since v0.106.0**): The domain name that AdGuard
-      Home uses for known internal hosts.
+      Home's DHCP server uses for hostnames of its clients.
 The default value, which is also set when this value is empty, is `lan`.
-So, if you have a machine called `myhost` in your network, its hostname will be `myhost.lan`.
+So, if you have a machine called `myhost` in your network, and AdGuard Home is this network's DHCP server, the hostname of that machine is `myhost.lan`.

+      DNS queries of type `A` for such hosts are only allowed from locally served networks, such as `10.0.0.0/8`, `192.168.0.0`, and so on.
+Other clients receive an empty `NXDOMAIN` response.
     - `resolve_clients` (**since v0.106.0**) - Enable/disable resolving clients'
       addresses by sending PTR requests.
 - `filters` — List of filters, each filter has the following values: